top of page

 • Makes sense of mathematical concepts and applications in light of biblical principles

-BJU Science (1st - 7th Grade) "Our elementary science curriculum encourages interactive learning.
+BJU Science "Our elementary science curriculum encourages interactive learning.
 Enriching lessons incorporate demonstrations, activities, and group discussions and introduce science process or inquiry skills through hands-on activities and projects.
 Each science textbook points to the wisdom of God and His designing hand".
 Along with this curriculum, students are also engaged in add in demonstrations, labs, STEM activities.

 bottom of page